knowit-finland-javascript-guild/sveltekit-101/README.md

 Generally, these are the topics I would recommend for most.
 The basic tutorials go through the fundamentals of the framework and can provide some "a-ha" moments even for those who might already have some experience with Svelte.

-I would recommend at least skimming through the *Basic Svelte* tutorial before moving on to the *Basic SvelteKit* tutorial.
+I recommend at least skimming through the *Basic Svelte* tutorial before moving on to the *Basic SvelteKit* tutorial.

 - [Basic Svelte](https://learn.svelte.dev/tutorial/welcome-to-svelte)
 - [Basic SvelteKit](https://learn.svelte.dev/tutorial/introducing-sveltekit)